-This module, offered during semester 2 for full-time candidates, is built upon the foundation created by Teaching Practice: Part 1 and provides new entrants to the TVET sector with further exposure to the world of teaching in TVET.
-For part-time students (mostly in-service lecturers), it provides a further opportunity to hone their lecturing skills and knowledge in real-life classroom situations.
+This module, offered during semester 2 for students completing the programme within the minimum timeframe, is built upon the foundation created by Teaching Practice: Part 1 and provides new entrants to the TVET sector with further exposure to the world of teaching in TVET.
+For students completing the programme within the extended timeframe (mostly in-service lecturers), it provides a further opportunity to hone their lecturing skills and knowledge in real-life classroom situations.
 Students will be given the opportunity to demonstrate their ability to integrate their learnings from the foundational, pedagogical, and practical (workplace-based), as well as situational modules into their daily practice.
 It is through this module that students begin to demonstrate their ability to teach towards a vocation, as they prepare their students to enter the world of work.
-They will also be required to demonstrate a critical understanding of the relationship with (and challenges between) the syllabit they will teach and the disciplinary subject knowledge they hold, while at the same time they begin to critically engage with the assessment regime required in TVET Colleges.
+They will also be required to demonstrate a critical understanding of the relationship with (and challenges between) the syllabi they will teach and the disciplinary subject knowledge they hold, while at the same time they begin to critically engage with the assessment regime required in TVET Colleges/vocational schools.
+Students are required to complete a four week period of teaching practice in a college/school.